 If breast cancer is found in the other breast, it may be a new tumor unrelated to the first breast cancer.
 This would be treated like a new case of breast cancer.
 You would get either a lumpectomy or mastectomy, followed by more treatments if necessary.

 If the cancer comes back in another part of the body, such as the bones, lungs, liver, or brain, you may get surgery, chemotherapy, radiation, hormone therapy, targeted therapy, or a combination.
-It depends on your individual case.
+It depends on your specific situation.